neuroidss/Singularity-Agent-Factory/README.md

 ## The Agent Constitution

-Agent behavior is not hard-coded but guided by a formal constitution, adapted from Holacracy for a hybrid human-AI swarm context.
+Agent behavior is not hard-coded but guided by a formal constitution, adapted from the principles of self-organizing systems for a hybrid human-AI swarm context.
 This provides a robust framework for an AI that can manage its own evolution.
 Key principles include:

 1.  **Role-Based Execution**: Agents and humans don't have job titles; they fill **Roles**.
 Each Role has a clear **Purpose** and **Accountabilities**.
 The person or agent filling the role is the **Role Lead**.